-BEFORE ME, the undersigned authority, personally appeared CFO, Stanley G. Hochman, who duly sworn, deposes and says on oath that:
+BEFORE ME, the undersigned authority, personally appeared Village Manager, Raymond Liggins, who being duly sworn, deposes and says on oath that:

-- 1. I am the Chief Financial Officer for the Village of Royal Palm Beach, which is a Local government entity of the State of Florida. - 2.
-The governing body of the Village of Royal Palm Beach adopted Ordinance N. 953, Dated July 6, 2017 which implemented impacted fees for Building, Roads and Parks. - 3.
-The Village of Royal Palm Beach has complied and, as of the date of this Affidavit, remains in compliance with Section 163.30801, Florida Statutes.
+- 1. I am the Village Manager for the Village of Royal Palm Beach, which is a local government entity of the State of Florida; - 2.
+The governing body of the Village of Royal Palm Beach adopted (Ordinance No. 953, dated July 6, 2017 which implemented impact fees for Buildings, Roads and Parks. - 3.
+The Village of Royal Palm Beach has complied and, as of the date of this Affidavit, remains in compliance with Section 163.31801, Florida Statutes.